 The Coccyx can become bruised as a result of a fall onto the backside.
 An impact such as this compresses the soft tissue in between the coccyx and the surface which is landed on!

 Occasionally the tailbone is actually fractured as the result of a fall.
 In this case, the symptoms described below are usually more marked than if it is simply bruised and so moderate to severe coccyx injuries should be checked by a Doctor.

 Treatment should involve rest from activity including sitting or putting pressure on it.
 Use a doughnut or ring cushion when sitting to ease pressure on the coccyx bone.
 Apply ice or cold therapy to reduce pain and inflammation.
 Rest is usually sufficient, although time scales for healing vary greatly from a few days to several weeks.
 Surgery is considered in cases which do not resolve with conservative treatment.
 This is more common with a fracture than bruising.

 Coccyx fracture symptoms include pain, often quite severe pain after an impact or fall onto the very bottom bone of the spine.
-Following the injury there will be pain when sitting over the coccyx area.
+Following the injury, there will be a pain when sitting over the coccyx area.
 The patient may also experience pain during bowel movements or sexual intercourse.

 The coccyx bone is the pointy bone right at the very base of the spine.
 It is actually 4 bones that have been fused or stuck together rather than one single bone.
 It sits below the sacrum which consists of 5 bones which are also fused.

 If you think you may have a fractured coccyx, visit your doctor as soon as possible.
 A doctor may examine your spine and may perform a digital examination of the rectum to try to reproduce the pain.
 An MRI or CT scan may be requested to confirm the diagnosis.